coreylynch/async-rl/README.md

 ![](http://g.recordit.co/BeiqC9l70B.gif)

-## Intro
-This is a Tensorflow/Keras implementation of asyncronous 1-step Q learning as described in ["Asynchronous Methods for Deep Reinforcement Learning"](http://arxiv.org/pdf/1602.01783v1.pdf).
+This is a Tensorflow + Keras implementation of asyncronous 1-step Q learning as described in ["Asynchronous Methods for Deep Reinforcement Learning"](http://arxiv.org/pdf/1602.01783v1.pdf).

 Since we're using multiple actor-learner threads to stabilize learning in place of experience replay (which is super memory intensive), this runs comfortably on a macbook w/ 4g of ram.